 ABOUT PACE

-The Pace Center is an inclusive, multicultural, VCU community.
+The Pace Center is an inclusive, multicultural, interfaith VCU student center at VCU.
 Pace is a place where students feel their unique stories and gifts are valued.
-As a collaborative ministry of the United Methodist Church and the Presbyterian Church (USA), we believe all are created to live in deep relationship with one another, not in isolation.
-We also believe every individual has been created with infinite value and an important role to play in their community.
+As a queer-affirming campus ministry, we believe all are created to live in relationships with one another, not in isolation.
+Pace is a partnership between these denominations: English Lutheran (ELCA), Episcopalian, Presbyterian Church (USA), United Church of Christ, and United Methodist.

 Our Mission